demurean/CMPT371_A3_Yappers/README.md

 ### References & Citations
 - Double checked for edge cases in server.py with ChatGPT
 - Tkinter tutorial to make the python app https://www.pythontutorial.net/tkinter/
+- other references on server setting up from resources provided in assignment description